Tesfaye Dinka: Early life

 Born in 1939, in Ambo, Tesfaye was of Oromo descent.
 He did his elementary education in Ambo, and then attended the General Wingate Secondary School in Addis Ababa.
-He did his BA from the American University of Beirut, and an MBA and MSc in Industrial Engineering from Syracuse University.
+He did his BA from the American University of Beirut, and an MBA and MSc in industrial engineering from Syracuse University.

 Political career

 He was a leading member of the regime of Mengistu Haile Mariam and alternate member of the Politburo of the Workers' Party of Ethiopia.
-Prior to his appointment as prime minister, Tesfaye served in various ministerial posts, successively as Acting Minister of National Resources Development, Minister of Industry, Finance, and Foreign Affairs; he also served as Deputy Prime Minister of the People's Democratic Republic of Ethiopia.
+Prior to his appointment as prime minister, Tesfaye served in various ministerial posts, successively as Acting Minister of National Resources Development, Minister of Industry, Finance, and Foreign Affairs; he also served as Deputy Prime Minister of the People's Democratic Republic of Ethiopia since 1987.
 He was the member of Mengistu's civilian high-level officials with no blood on his hand.
 He was a technocrat and had no say on Mengistu's monumental decision such as the infamous collectivization program of the mid-80s which uprooted thousands peasants from the northern part of the country and resettled them in the southern and western part of Ethiopia.
 Tesfaye Dinka is considered by many to have been a moderate member of the Mengistu regime, and part of the faction of government officials who advised Mengistu to negotiate with the Eritrean People's Liberation Front (EPLF) and the Tigray People's Liberation Front (TPLF).

 In the last days of Mengistu's rule, he was appointed prime minister.
 He led the government delegation to the abortive London peace conference of 27 May 1991, which was intended to broker an end to the Ethiopian Civil War.
 Other attendees included Isaias Afwerki who led the EPLF, Meles Zenawi the leader of the TPLF, and Lencho Letta the deputy secretary general of the Oromo Liberation Front.
 US Assistant Secretary of State Herman J. Cohen served as mediator.
 Ostensibly, the conference was supposed to explore ways to set up a transitional government in Ethiopia, but it was overtaken by events before its formal start.
 The talks had yet to get under way when Cohen received a message claiming that Lieutenant General Tesfaye Gebre Kidan, acting President of Ethiopia, had lost control of the government's remaining armed units and Addis Ababa was threatened with a complete breakdown of law and order.
 To prevent uncontrolled destruction and looting, Cohen recommended that EPRDF forces immediately move into Addis Ababa and establish control.
 Although Tesfaye Dinka strenuously objected, he spoke from a position of weakness and could not prevail.
 He and the government delegation publicly stated that they will boycott the meeting, and thus the London conference continued the next day without the participation of the government delegation.